-Run the air line all the way from the compressor t o the differential before trimming either end of the line to length.
-T his will save complications that may arise if the air line has to be be removed.
+Run the air line all the way from the compressor to the differential before trimming either end of the line to length.
+This will save complications that may arise if the air line has to be removed.

-- Make sure the line does not contact sharp edges or abrasive surfaces that may damage the air line over time. - Do not run the air line around tight bends which may kink the air line and restrict or block the air flow. - Keep the air line well away from your vehicle's exhaust components.
-Air lines will melt if subjected to extreme heat. - Do not run more air line than necessary.
-Excess line volume created when coiling the left over hose, using unusually large diameter hose, etc., will increase drain on the compressor tank resulting in the compressor running more often than needed. - Support the air line by tying it back with cable ties wherever possible. - At the solenoid end of the air line, always trim the line to length with a sharp knife to avoid distorting the tube where it plugs into the push-in fitting.
+Make sure the line does not contact sharp edges or abrasive surfaces that may damage the air line over time.

+Do not run the air lir ne around tight bends which may kink the air line and restrict or b lock the air flow.

+Keep the air line well away from your vehicle 's exhaust compone nts.
+Air lines s will melt if subjected to extreme heat

+Do not run more air line than necessary.
+Excess line volume created when coiling the left over hose, using unusually large diameter hose, etc., will increase drain on the compressor tank resulting in the compressor running more often than needed.

+Support the air line by tying it back with cable ties wherever possible.

+At the solenoid end of the air line, always trim the line to length with a sharp knife to avoid distorting the tube where it plugs into the push-in fitting.

-To remove the air line from the push-in fitting; push the air line into the fitting as far as possible, then press the flange inward, then pull the air line free of the fitting.
+To remove the air line from the push-in fitting; while holding the flange of the fitting out, push the air line into the fitting as far as possible, then press the flange inward, then pull the air line free of the fitting.